ouravantgarde/red-rainbow/competitors.md

 A Cherry will instantly die if it reaches 600 bonus max health or 6 stacks of distress.
 Cherries do not count as enemies for arena completion, and thus do not need to be killed.
 If a cherry has more than two stacks of distress, they will fly away.
 However if below two distress it will stay near Avnlyla until all her barrier is restored, leaving afterwards or if another arena has begun.

-Every resurrection past the first will have less and less health(50%, 33%, 25%, etc)
+Every resurrection past the first will have less and less health(50%, 33%, 25%, etc).

 \[-\] **Compendium Entry - "Angel Eyes"**